“I’m not cracking up, I’m just getting older” – Noel Gallagher.

 Late Thirties With An Eye On The Future

 Finally as I entered my lat thirties, I realised I wanted to settle down, but of course with a girl that also liked to travel in between times.
 It proved difficult to find.
-First there was the dishonest lady I met in Romania – the infamous Ola Mueller.
-Her lies and deception eroded a friendship rather than any dating.
-Mueller tried to force me to kiss her one night, wisely my heart had to play resistance and attempt to remove her childish lies.
+First there was the dishonest lady I met in Romania – Nina.
+Nina’s lies and deception eroded a friendship rather than any dating.
+Nina tried to force me to show her my willy her one night, wisely my heart had to play resistance and attempt to remove her childish acts.
 Then came Monika, a good girl overall but hyperactive and too much baggage for me to handle.
-After Monika and Ola, I have been careful.
+After Monika and Ewelinka, I have been careful.
 I even tried Speed Dating, Dating Websites and Tinder.
 But they were all cow excrement.
 I had learnt not to trust girls any more and that most of what they said would be lies.

 40s, 50s, 60s Dating…